openpsi-project/ReaLHF/_sources/customization.rst.txt

 - Two functions to convert model configs between HuggingFace and :class:`realhf.ReaLModelConfig`.
 - Two functions to convert model state dicts between HuggingFace and ReaL, primarily involving key remapping.
 - Three functions specifying the names of parameters in the embedding layer, transformer blocks, and the output layer, respectively.
+These functions are used to selectively load checkpoints with 3D parallelism.

 Steps to Support a New HuggingFace Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~